 This manuscript describes a work in progress.
 It is not a complete story, nor is it a story whose conclusion has been reached.
-It is a description of an ongoing research effort that, in many ways, started 30 years ago.
+It is a description of an ongoing research effort that, in many ways, is over 30 years old.